 - An angel investment campaign is not crowdfunding

 First of all, let’s highlight that there is a difference between an angel investment campaign and a crowdfunding campaign.
-Where a crowdfunding campaign is designed to reach as many people as possible, an angel investment campaign is designed to reach a specifically targeted group.
-In a crowdfunding campaign a lot of people will invest little amounts, whereas in an angel investment round, you will receive higher amounts from fewer investors.
+Where a crowdfunding campaign is intended to reach as many people as possible, an angel investment campaign is designed to reach a specifically targeted group.
+In a crowdfunding campaign, a lot of people will invest little amounts, whereas, in an angel investment round, you will receive higher amounts from fewer investors.